nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC7 - Add a task with date**
+**Use case: UC7 - Add a todo task**

 **MSS**

-1. User requests to create a task with the specified taskDate
+1. User requests to create a todo task
-2.  tApp creates the task and stores it in the task list
+2.  tApp creates the todo and stores it in the task list
 3.  tApp displays the task that was just created

     Use case ends.